ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## listen_reuse_port {#listen_reuse_port}

 Allow multiple servers to listen on the same address:port.
+Requests will be routed to a random server by the operating system.
 Enabling this setting is not recommended.

 Examples: